 In Stage 1 of the above diagram, traffic lights are red for traffic turning left and right, and green for traffic — drivers and cyclists — going straight ahead.
 East and west-bound traffic can go at the same time and pedestrians can cross at the same time as the ahead traffic.

-In phase 2, north and south-bound traffic can go.
+In Stage 2, north and southbound traffic can go.
 Result?
 No risk of traffic turning across the cyclists’ path — therefore no left-hook collisions.
-And because cyclists and pedestrians get the same amount of ‘green time’ as motor traffic, it’s more efficient for everyone.
+And because cyclists and pedestrians go alongside motor traffic, there's more green time for them in general.

 In Stage 3, the traffic lights go green for north and south-bound left turns, and east and west-bound right turns.
 All this traffic can go at the same time.